Eyevinn/tvos-swift-example-app/README.md

 ### Specifying mRSS feeds
 Select which mRSS feeds to use by setting the values for keys `VOD_XML` and `LIVE_XML` in the `Config.xcconfig` configuration file.
 The mRSS XML feeds can be specified as either URI:s or filenames within the project.
 If the value for a key is left empty, no videos will be loaded for that carousel.

 URI:s can be specified as either HTTP, HTTPS or FILE URL:s.
-Remember to **escape double slashes** and **replace spaces with %20**.
+Remember to **escape double slashes**.
 To use HTTP, add your domain to Exception Domains in your Info.plist.
 - HTTPS example: `https:\/\/testcontent.mrss.eyevinn.technology/`
 - FILE example: `file:\/\/\/Users/sebastianljungman/Dropbox/Mac/Downloads/testContent.xml`